 The findings revealed tweets with negative sentiment exhibited a higher probability of achieving high virality with a percentage of negative sentiment of more than 47% of tweets that have high virality.
-This intriguing observation suggests a potential correlation between the emotional tone of tweets and their virality.
-Further investigation into the underlying reasons behind this phenomenon could provide valuable insights into the dynamics of online engagement and information dissemination.
+This intriguing observation suggests a potential correlation between the emotional tone of tweets their virality.
+Further and investigation into the underlying reasons behind this phenomenon could provide valuable insights into the dynamics of online engagement and information dissemination.

 The hyperparameters that are tuned in this study are batch sizes of 4, 8, and 16 and also learning rates which are 0.00001, 0.0001, 0.001, and 0.001.
 Hyperparameters are tuned using validation data.
-The result of hyperparameter tuning produces a batch size value of 16 and learning rate 0.0001, it is because model lead to more stable dynamics smoother training and optimization convergence during the Table 3 presents process. hyperparameters selected for the MLP model, based on the outcomes of the grid search.
+The result of hyperparameter tuning produces a batch size value of 16 and learning rate 0.0001, it is because model lead to more stable smoother dynamics training and convergence during the optimization 3 process.
+Table presents the hyperparameters selected for the MLP model, based on the outcomes of the grid search.